-With respect to Mexico, I can only speak to my experience in Baja California Sur for the past 40 years.
+With respect to Mexico, I can only speak to my experience in Baja California Sur for the past 40 years, i speak about how you can safe travel in Mexico.
 It remains a beautiful and peaceful place for tourists looking for sun-filled holidays and amazing adventure travel.
 To be quite honest, the areas we play in between La Paz and Loreto, are actually safer than most cities in other parts of North America.

 Like anywhere else, when one visits another country, sensible tourists should exercise courtesy and respect.
 It is not a good idea to walk off the beaten track unless you are with someone who knows the area.
 It is courteous to be aware of local customs (what is appropriate and what is not).
 It is essential to be aware of the political climate where you are visiting.
 The Mexico I know is reflective of the people: beautiful, kind, peaceful and warm.
 I exercise the same caution when in Mexico as I do at home in Canada.
 In all of the years I have been visiting Mexico I have never been harmed nor felt afraid for my life.
 As a matter of fact, when I am in the Baja it feels like I am at home in the safety of my small town of Sidney on Vancouver Island.